 Mariam Pirbhai is a creative writer and academic.
-Mariam was born in Pakistan and lived in England, the United Arab Emirates and the Philippines before her family immigrated to Canada in 1987.
+Mariam was born in Pakistan and lived in England, the United Arab Emirates and the Philippines before her family immigrated to Canada in the late 1980s.

 Mariam’s first collection of short stories, Outside People and Other Stories, (Inanna, 2017), won the International Publisher’s (IPPY) and AmericanBookFest awards in the categories of Multicultural Fiction and the Short Story, respectively.
 Her second work of fiction, a novel titled Isolated Incident (Mawenzi House, 2022), will be released this coming fall.
 Isolated Incident has earned advance praise in Canada and abroad: Toronto-based author Carrianne Leung describes the work as an “intimate glimpse into the lives of Muslims in the diaspora” during a period of “intensifying Islamophobia”; best-selling author Shauna Singh Baldwin describes the novel as “absorbing, earnest and beautifully written”; and Guggenheim fellow Myriam J.A.
 Chancy hails the work as a “must-read, urgent and topical.”